 It is used in other countries for Pickle flavor compositions (Dill-effect), artificial Pepper oil, etc.

-Prod.: by isolation from Waterfennel oil.
+Produced by isolation from Waterfennel oil.